ssasoglu/blog-source/source/_posts/why-mm-is-great-for-serverless-pt-2.md

 The serverless modules are stored in their respective Git repositories, where the final artifact is a library which contains the necessary infrastructure code for the nested AWS CDK Stack.

-For isolation between modules, in most cases, we design our modules to consume and publish their data to/from one of the integration services like SNS, SQS, EventBridge or Kinesis.
+For isolation between modules, in most cases, we design our modules to consume and publish their data via AWS integration services like SNS, SQS, EventBridge or Kinesis.

-When the development is complete and the module is ready for a release, we create a Typescript library using the AWS CDK infrastructure code.
-The library is versioned and stored in our package manager with a release version.
-Later, the main CDK application will add this module as a dependency using this library version.
+Once development is complete and the module is ready for release, we create a TypeScript library using the AWS CDK infrastructure code.
+This library is versioned and stored in our package manager, ready for integration into the main CDK application.
+The main CDK application will then add the module as a dependency by referencing this library version.

 ![module](/images/posts/2024/module.png)

 The main CDK application has dependencies on all the modules with versioning, manages the connections between these modules, and determines the data flow by connecting the necessary integration services between the modules.
-In some cases, key integration services or components like an EventBus on the EventBridge can be created by the main application and connect the correct modules to establish the producer/consumer relation.
+In some cases, key integration services or components like an EventBus on the EventBridge can be created by the main application and connect the modules to establish the producer/consumer relation.

-Connections among the modules also determines the order of deployment for the modules.
-Luckily, we do not have think about it or manage it ourselves, and this is one of the _core competencies of "Serverless Modular Monoliths"_.
-AWS CDK manages these dependencies for us during the deployments and manages the correct order of deployment among the modules.
+Module connections also determine the order of deployment.
+Fortunately, we do not have think about it or manage it ourselves, and this is one of the _core competencies of "Serverless Modular Monoliths"_.
+AWS CDK manages these dependencies during the deployments and deploys the modules in the correct order.
 This aspect alone saves significant amount of time for complex systems.

 Once the CDK app is successfully deployed, each module can work in isolation thanks to the integration services in between (SNS, SQS, EventBridge, Kinesis ... etc.).
-From that point on the modules will scale up and down automatically, behaving similarly to microservices.
+From that point forward, the modules will scale up and down automatically, behaving similarly to microservices.

 After the first deployment, AWS CDK will make comparisons to the existing application with all its modules and compare the state before making changes to the infrastructure and it is smart only to update the parts that we have updated.
-In most of the cases, this state transition is invisible to us and we don't need think or plan for it.
+In most of the cases, this state transition is seamless and does not require manual planning.
 AWS CDK will create new resources and replace the old ones without interrupting the running services.
 As a rule of thumb, we should be careful about changes in data persistence, but this is topic too far detailed and needs to be discussed separately than this post.

 As a recap, here are the list of best practices that we follow while building these so-called “Modules”:

 - **Single Responsibility:** Each module has a single responsibility and is isolated from any other module.
-- **Isolation and Testing:** Modules can be deployed individually for testing purposes, allowing extensive integration tests to validate behavior before they are plugged into the platform.
+- **Isolation and Testing:** Modules can be deployed individually for testing purposes, allowing extensive integration tests to validate behavior before they are plugged into the main application.
 - **Versioning:** Each module is versioned so its development can progress independently of other modules.
-- **Scalability:** Modules scale up and down depending on the hot-spots within the platform, thanks to their independence and connection through integration services.
+- **Scalability:** Modules scale up and down depending on the hot-spots within the applications, thanks to their independence and connection through integration services.
 - **Cost Efficiency:** We can tag each module to track individual costs and improve cost efficiency if necessary.
 - **Logical Boundaries:** Modules have logical boundaries, which, combined with their single responsibility, make the overall system easy to reason with.
 This approach ensures a good developer experience and low cognitive load during development.

 ### Practical Benefits in Action

-There are a number of additional benefits of using "Serverless Modular Monolith".
-In the following list, I would like to summarise the ones that we use a lot:
+There are a number of practical benefits of using "Serverless Modular Monolith".
+In the following list, I would like to summarize the ones that we use a lot:

 - Smooth version migrations with backward compatibility
 - Side-cars,